 Please note: with the Better Access Program the referral to a psychologist expires after the number of sessions has been reached, not on the basis of the date of referral.
 This is unlike referrals to medical specialists.

 The following link is a quick reference guide for general practitioners about the Better Access Program.

-The referral letter and copy of the Treatment Plan can be given to the patient to bring along to their initial psychology appointment, faxed to me (fax: 8262 5001), or posted to: Penny Janis, Clinical Psychologist, 13 Stewart Avenue, NORTHFIELD.
-SA.
-5085.
+The referral letter and copy of the Treatment Plan can be given to the patient to bring along to their initial psychology appointment, or emailed to me.

 Making an Appointment